DineshKatiyar-TrustAssist/AgenticHealthscore-backend/README.md

 - Docker and Docker Compose
 - Google API Key (for Gemini) - can be configured in Settings page
 - Slack API Token (bot token) - can be configured in Settings page
+- SMTP Configuration (for email verification) - can be configured via setup script or database
+- OAuth Credentials (optional, for Google OAuth) - can be configured in database

 ### 1. Clone and Configure